fosterrath-mila/ift6759/projects/project1/datasources.md

 object that supports seeking in order to reload one array at a time (i.e. at one timestamp).
 You should look at the ``fetch_hdf5_sample`` function of the utility module in order to reload an array.
 If you plan on repackaging your own HDF5 files, feel free to use the same archive structure (and utility function), or devise your own.

+For an overview of the HDF5 file format & specification, see [this introduction](https://support.hdfgroup.org/HDF5/Tutor/HDF5Intro.pdf).

 Curious students are also encouraged to dig in and see exactly what information is lost in the compression process, as what you learn might help you decide which data source to rely on...